 An incomplete temple from the Middle Ancient Egyptian Kingdom that offers beautiful views of Qarun Lake, the Sand Dunes, and Qatrani Mountain.

 Karanis (Kom Oshim Museum):

 The Ptolemies built one of the biggest Greco-Roman cities in Fayoum in the third century B.C.
-Two temples devoted to the crocodile gods (Sobek) and a Roman bath are all that remains of the city today.
-It also includes a fascinating museum with a diverse collection of glassware, jewellery, and ceramics unearthed on the property.
+Two temples devoted to the crocodile gods (Sobek) and a Roman bath are all that remain in the city today.
+It also includes a fascinating museum with a diverse collection of glassware, jewelry, and ceramics unearthed on the property.

-Lake Qaroun is about 3 kilometres away.
+About 3 kilometers away, Lake Qaroun is about 3 kilometers away.
 It was originally a stopover for trade caravans on their way to the Western Desert.
 It has several ruins of Greek structures, including the ruins of a tiny stone temple.
 There are still traces of the ancient city’s walls and roadways.
-Two lion heads sculptures were discovered in 2012, demonstrating how much of Egypt’s riches remain undiscovered.
+Two lion-headed sculptures were discovered in 2012, demonstrating how much of Egypt’s riches remain undiscovered.

-Built by Snefru, Khufu’s father, Maidum pyramid can be said to be one of the first efforts to create a pyramid and the first Egyptian pyramid to feature an above ground burial chamber elegantly adorned with arch-shaped walls.
+Built by Snefru, Khufu’s father, the Maidum pyramid can be said to be one of the first efforts to create a pyramid and the first Egyptian pyramid to feature an above-ground burial chamber elegantly adorned with arch-shaped walls.
 It used to be an eight-level building, but just three floors have survived the years.

 - Lake Qaroun

 - Wadi El-Hitan.